 The capstone project provides a rich opportunity to explore an interest area in considerable depth.
 It is an opportunity to develop skills in project management, research methods, data analysis, and professional writing and presentation.
 Students are required to develop and complete a mentored, independent capstone project starting in the winter quarter of their first year.
 Students work with the research director in their first year to identify a project and a capstone advisor to guide them through their project.
 The capstone project culminates in a final written report and oral presentation in spring quarter of the second year.

-Additional information and requirements for the Capstone project will be provided in the Research Methods for Genetic Counselors I/II classes.
+Additional information and requirements for the Capstone project will be provided in the Research Methods for Genetic Counselors I/II classes and on the Capstone Resources section of the CLE.

 Clinical Rotations